Sun Damage: How To Tell If It's Freckles Or Age Spots And What To Do About It

 Location On The Body

 Freckles most commonly show up on areas frequently exposed to the sun, such as the face, shoulders, and upper arms.
-They’re more likely to appear in these areas due to even brief periods of sun exposure, particularly in fair-skinned individuals.
+They are more likely to appear in these areas due to even brief periods of sun exposure, particularly in fair-skinned individuals.
 Age spots are more commonly found on areas with accumulated sun exposure over the years, such as the face, hands, forearms, and shoulders, where they can develop due to prolonged sun exposure.

 Persistence